 - Check on seniors, the disabled, or other at-risk neighbors in your area.
 These past few years have been very difficult on the older population, particularly those who live alone.
-Call ahead and set up a front porch visit where you bring a lawn chair and have them come out on their front porch for a brief visit and prayer time.
+Call ahead and set up a brief visit and prayer time.

-- Check in on anyone you know who might have depression or anxiety, both of which can be exacerbated during a crisis like this.
+- Check in on anyone you know who might have depression or anxiety, both of which can be exacerbated during times like this.

 - Have children draw pictures and write letters to local seniors in nursing homes who don’t have family to visit them.

 - Shop or do errands for folks who do not have easy access to transportation.